R0-H-1T/Cloud-Computing/README.md

 # Cloud Computing

-## Building a Web Application by using AWS services
+## DAY 1: Building a Web Application by using AWS services

 A simple web-app for calculating the power of a number built by using various **5 different AWS services** like - **Amplify**, **Lambda**, **IAM**, **API Gateway** and **DynamoDB**.